moggieuk/Happy-Hare/README.md

 **6\.
 Bowden tube Unloading:** The filament is now extracted quickly through the bowden by the calibrated length.
 Generally the speed is controlled by 'gear_from_buffer_speed' but can be reduced to incremental moves of `gear_short_move_speed` in cases of recovery or if Happy Hare is unsure of filament position after manual intervention.

 **7\.
-Parking in Gate: The final move prior to instructing the servo to release grip on the filament is to park the filament in the correct position in the gate so it does not restrict further selector movement.
+Parking in Gate:** The final move prior to instructing the servo to release grip on the filament is to park the filament in the correct position in the gate so it does not restrict further selector movement.
 The filament is now unloaded.
   <ul>
-    <li>ERCF: This is achieved using the encoder module by pulling filament until no more movement is detected and then a final parking move to locate the filament correctly at "point 0"
+    <li>ERCF: This is achieved using the encoder by pulling filament until no more movement is detected and then a final parking move to locate the filament correctly at "point 0"
     <li>Tradrack: This is achived by a homing move to a specifc endstop.
 Note that the homing point is considered "point 0".
 TODO COMPLETE</li>
   </ul>